Feriman22/portscan-protection/README.md

 - Configuration file is created automatically on first run
 - The new blacklist feature is fully optional and has no effect on existing installations until you use the `Edit Blacklist` menu option

+## Roadmap

+Planned/upcoming features:

+- **CIDR range support** for the blacklist (e.g. `203.0.113.0/24`) - block an entire IP range with a single entry, instead of listing individual IPs one by one

 ## Changelog

 >05-08-2026